Back to Blog

 "

-"If you can't read the code, you don't own the software.
-You're just renting the output."
+"If you can’t read, understand, and entirely control the code, you don’t truly own your software.
+You’re effectively just renting output, locked into a vendor’s whims."

 "

-Not all AI-assisted development is equal.
-Understanding where your approach falls on the ownership spectrum is critical:
+Not all AI-driven development methodologies are created equal.
+Understanding precisely where your chosen approach falls on the critical ownership spectrum is paramount for long-term viability and strategic control:

 1